rsysadmin-com/zammad_installer/README.md

 This little script aims to simplify and to automate as much as possible the whole Zammad installation process described here: https://docs.zammad.org/en/latest/install/centos.html

+Of course, there are a few Ansible playbooks that you may use as well.
+I started as an old-school UNIX-SysAdmin and, even though I use all those Infrastructure as Code Tools, I still feel that a script is a good way to go.

 It has been tested to correctly work on CentOS 8 for now.
 Other CentOS versions and distributions may come as long as I have the time to adapt my code.